Would you like to reach 100 or to know how to live 100 years in perfect health? If yes, then you’ve hit the jackpot.

 6. Go to Bed Early

 Go to bed one hour earlier.
-An extra hour of sleep each night can lower blood pressure in as little as six weeks, thus significantly protecting against stroke and heart attack, according to a recent study by Harvard University.
+An extra hour of sleep each night can lower blood pressure in as little as six weeks, thus significantly protecting against stroke and heart attack.

 7. Brush Your Teeth Daily